 True or False?

 It’s time for another at-home trivia game!
-You’ve played the Brand Name Game, named the Disney characters, matched the city to its old-timey postcard, and escaped to the museum.
-Now let’s see how well you know the City That Never Sleeps.
+Let’s see how well you know the City That Never Sleeps.

 These 20 questions cover some truly unusual and obscure New York City trivia.
 But are they true or false?
 When you think you know the answer, click on the red button to reveal whether you were right.
 And if you like trivia games, check out our new virtual trivia games and scavenger hunts, including the Trivia Slam Game and the Escape to the Museum Virtual Scavenger Hunt.